Many or all companies we feature compensate us. Compensation and editorial

 • In Utah, it’s spread over six months.

-Payments are deducted automatically from the borrower’s bank account on the agreed-upon dates, and borrowers can track payments and manage their account online.
+Payments are automatically deducted from the borrower’s bank account on the agreed-upon dates, and borrowers can track their payments and manage their accounts online.

 Pros and cons